toitlang/jaguar/README.md

 - [Download Jaguar for macOS](https://github.com/toitlang/jaguar/releases/latest/download/jag_macos)

-Once you've downloaded the binary, you will want to make sure it is renamed to `jag` or `jag.exe` and made executable through `chmod u+x jag` on Linux and macOS and put somewhere on your `PATH`.
+Once you've downloaded the binary, you will want to make sure it is renamed to `jag` or `jag.exe`, made executable through `chmod u+x jag` on Linux and macOS, and put somewhere on your `PATH`.

 ---